 San Pedro Belize weather report – still on the cool side, but it looks bright and sunny out there.
 I am guessing it may be a few degrees warmer on the street.
-Planning an afternoon walk to snap some pictures and not sure if I will go south on beach or back road.
-My Radio is charged, will get Camera now for a bit.
+Planning an afternoon walk to snap some pictures and not sure if I will go south on the beach or back road.
+My Radio is charged, will get the camera now for a bit.

 Tropical Living Tip

-In some cases it is better to loan something out than not use it.
+In some cases, it is better to loan something out than not use it.
 We did not use our spare tv for about 3 months and when I recently loaned it to Dick, the picture took a while to come in clear.
-The good news was, after a days use it was working fine.
-Had I not loaned him the tv, it likely would have deteriorated more by the time we got to using it.
+The good news was, after a day’s use it was working fine.
+Had I not loaned him the tv, it likely would have deteriorated more by the time we got to use it.

 Thanksgiving at Holy Cross Anglican School